top of page

 Trollope on white Icelandic pony during the "Mastiffs" trip to Iceland, 1878.

-Trollope's Garrick Club portrait (Henry Nelson O'Neil, oil on canvas, circa 1860s, attributed).
+Trollope's Garrick Club portrait (by Henry Nelson O'Neil, oil on canvas, circa 1860s).
+Attributed.

 Frances Eleanor Trollope, nee Ternan, author and second wife of Trollope's brother Tom.

-Trollope and Rose aboard "The Mastiff" en route to Iceland (sketch by Jemima Blackburn,1878).
+Trollope and Rose aboard "The Mastiff" en route to Iceland (by Jemima Blackburn, ink sketch, 1878).

-Beatrice 'Bice' Trollope (Mrs. Charles Stuart Wortley)(Edith Corbet, oil on canvas, circa 1870s, attributed), Trollope's niece.
+Beatrice 'Bice' Trollope (Mrs. Charles Stuart Wortley)(by Edith Corbet, oil on canvas, circa 1870s), Trollope's niece.
+Attributed.

-Trollope (London Stereoscopic and Photographic albumen CDV, circa 1870s, attributed)
+Trollope (by London Stereoscopic and Photographic, albumen CDV, circa 1870s).
+Attributed.

 Trollope and Family